-There were sixteen San Bernardino County employees (Contractors) working on behalf of the Authority.
+There were ten San Bernardino County employees (Contractors) working on behalf of the Authority.
 These contractors are under the administrative supervision of the San Bernardino County Assistant County Administrator (ACA) for Human Services System.
 However, for daily operational purposes, these contractors report to and receive their annual performance reviews by the Authority's Chairperson.
-As of June 30, 2016, the positions of San Bernardino County ACA and Authority Chairperson were held by two individuals.
+As of June 30, 2017, the positions of San Bernardino County ACA and Authority Chairperson were held by two individuals.

-The County of San Bernardino (a member agency) provides controllership and legal counsel to the Authority which includes accounting services and legal services on a cost reimbursement basis.
-Total amounts paid and due the County for accounting services amount to \$202,113 and \$69,860 respectively as of June 30, 2016.
-Total amounts paid and due the County for legal services amount to \$41,623 and \$7,940 respectively as of June 30, 2016.
+The County of San Bernardino (a member agency) provides accounting, treasury, and legal counsel to the Authority on a cost reimbursement basis.
+Total amounts paid and due the County for accounting services amount to \$292,629 and \$34,008, respectively, as of June 30, 2017.
+Total amounts paid and due the County for legal services amount to \$150,852 and \$20,152, respectively, as of June 30, 2017.

-NOTE 7 - COMMITMENTS AND CONTINGENCIES
+NOTE 7 - COMMITMENTS, CONTINGENCIES AND SUBSEQUENT EVENTS